hadipourh/universalattacks/README.md

 ## Acknowledgments and Short Story of the Work

-I began this work during the final year of my (Hosein Hadipour) Ph.D., when I visited Takanori Isobe's group for about two weeks at the University of Hyogo, Japan, in early 2024.
+I began this work during the final year of my Ph.D., when I visited Takanori Isobe's group for about two weeks at the University of Hyogo, Japan, in early 2024.
 During that visit, I discovered several distinguishers for Orthros-PRF that significantly outperformed existing ones.

 Shortly afterward, at FSE 2024 in Belgium, I shared these findings with Yosuke Todo, who was independently working on sum-of-permutation designs including Orthros-PRF.
 He identified a critical limitation in my distinguishers: the distinguishers were effective only for a fraction of the keys.
 This observation sparked a collaboration to develop a method for transforming the weak-key distinguishers into universal attacks, which culminated in the framework presented in this work.